Jake Marisnick Preview, Player Props: Dodgers vs. Marlins

 - The Marlins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- Marlins pitchers combine to allow 146 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Marlins pitchers combine to surrender 146 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- His most recent time out came on Sunday against the New York Yankees, when the righty tossed four innings, surrendering four earned runs while giving up four hits.
+- In his last time out on Monday against the Houston Astros, the lefty tossed five scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.